RiccardoZuliani98/jaxsparrow/README.md

 solver_rev = setup_dense_solver(..., options={"differentiator_type": "kkt_rev"})
 ```

-Both modes work with `jax.jvp`, `jax.vjp`, `jax.grad`, `jax.jacfwd`, `jax.jacrev`, and `jax.vmap`.
+Both modes work with `jax.jvp`, `jax.vjp`, and `jax.vmap`.
 The choice affects performance, not correctness.

-For a scalar loss over a closed-loop MPC simulation, reverse mode computes the full gradient in a single backward pass, while forward mode requires one pass per input dimension.
+Note that by how this is implemented, `jax.grad`, `jax.jacfwd`, and `jax.jacrev` don't work, but you can obtain identical results using jax.jvp and jax.vjp with multiple tangents / cotangents.

 ---